mhassan-hub/Spacetagram/README.md

 ## Future Improvements

 A future improvement that I am planning on doing is setup AWS so Spacetagram can be serverless.

+This would improve the like feature as a user would be able to store their likes in a more secure and consistent manner.

 AWS includes services like DynamoDB as a database, using Lambda's to automatically trigger functions and API Gateway to set up API endpoints to link between the two.